marklar/fowles/README.md

 It backs off, and it retries as necessary.

-For search results, it grabs all subsequent pages (using nextPageToken).
+For YouTube search results, it grabs all subsequent pages (using nextPageToken).